-If enhancement papers have been filed or if a statutory enhancement has been proved to the fact finder, the top of the prison range is increased by the same percentage or amount as the statutory multiplier or cap.
+If enhancement papers have been filed or if a statutory enhancement has been proved to the fact finder, the top of the guideline range is increased by the same percentage or amount as the statutory multiplier or cap.
+For example, if the statute states that the punishment may be $1\frac{1}{2}$ times the maximum otherwise authorized for the offense, then the top of the guideline range is increased by $1\frac{1}{2}$ .
+However, if the statute increases the maximum term of imprisonment from 5 to 10 years, for example, the top of the prison range is doubled.
+See Appendix H for a list of multiplier and cap enhancements.
 Note that the bottom of the range does not change, only the top.